Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Interactions and few-body physics

 Generally, the calculation of the induced dipole moment requires a full diagonalization of the Stark Hamiltonian.
 A straightforward approximation can be applied to Hund's case (b) states, which are commonly encountered in assembled bialkali molecules.
 If the static electric field is weak enough so that $d_0 E \ll B_\text{rot}$ ($ B_\text{rot}$ is the rotational constant of the molecule), it is found that $d_\text{ind} = \frac{d_0^2 E}{B_\text{rot}} \frac{3m_N^2/[N(N+1)]-1}{(2N-1)(2N+3)}$ \cite{Micheli2007}, for a given rotational state $\ket{\tilde{N}, m_N}$.
 Typically, $d_\text{ind} = d_0^2 E / 3 B_\text{rot}$ and $d_\text{ind} = - d_0^2 E / 5 B_\text{rot}$ for the two lowest rotational states $\ket{\tilde{0}, 0}$ and $\ket{\tilde{1}, 0}$.

-\paragraph{Microwave fields} The interactions in MW-dressed molecules can significantly extend these simple bare dipolar interactions beyond those described by Eqs.~\eqref{eq:Vddgeneral} and \eqref{eq:Vdd}, and add new and tunable symmetries to the collisional processes.
+\paragraph{Microwave fields} The interactions in MW-dressed molecules can significantly extend these simple bare dipolar interactions beyond those described by Eqs.~\eqref{eq:Vddgeneral} and \eqref{eq:Vdd}, and \cred{introduce additional tunable features in the collisional processes.}

 As shown in Fig.~\ref{fig:ms}, such dressing through a MW field $\vector{E}(t)$ mixes rotational states to induce the dipole moment $\vector{d}_\text{ind}(t) = \bar{d}\left[\hat{\vector{e}}_+(t)\cos{\xi}+\hat{\vector{e}}_-(t)\sin{\xi}\right]$, where $\hat{\vector{e}}_\pm(t)$ are basis vectors rotating with the field's frequency that describe plus and minus circularly polarized fields.
 For example, $\xi = (0, \pi/4)$ correspond to a ($\sigma^+$, $\pi$) polarized MW.
 The resulting time-averaged interaction can be expressed as